-- If you know or suspect there will be changes in your dog’s life, make sure you take the time to slowly prepare them beforehand.
-This includes any changes in your dog’s routine, moving to a new house or even just doggie daycare.
+- If you know or suspect there will be changes in your dog’s life, make sure you take the time to prepare them beforehand slowly.
+This includes any changes in your dog’s routine, moving to a new house, or even just doggy daycare.

 - Keep walks short and fun!
-When dogs are on leash they can feel trapped if they get scared by another dog or person.
+When dogs are on a leash, they can feel trapped if they get scared by another dog or person.